 Graduate programs allow students to further specialize in the production and management of broadcast media.
 These programs place a greater emphasis on the business aspects of the broadcasting industry, such as regulations and law, leadership, research, technological advances and production management.

 Job titles in the broadcasting industry vary widely from one production or station to the next.
 Additionally, job duties for broadcasting directors may vary based on market share and the size of the media outlet.
 Both the BLS and the National Association of Broadcasters (NAB) explain that job experience is often just as valuable, if not more so, to potential employers, and that candidates should seek internships and summer or part-time work at broadcast stations (www.nab.org).

-According to the BLS, the number of jobs for technical and broadcast directors and program directors is expected to increase at a faster-than-average rate, by 9%, between 2014-2024.
-According to PayScale.com as of October 2016, broadcast directors made a median salary of $57,539 and the median salary of television directors was $72,208 as of October 2016.
+According to the BLS, the number of jobs for technical and broadcast directors and program directors is expected to increase as fast as the average between 2018-2028.
+According to PayScale.com as of August 2019, broadcast directors made a median salary of $57,684 and the median salary of television directors was $57,409 as of September 2019.